What is strategic procurement?

 What are the goals of strategic procurement?

-While the goals of strategic procurement are certainly likely to include achieving cost savings, this is not the only consideration.
-By focusing on the wider objectives of the business, companies are likely to use strategic procurement for a number of reasons, such as:
+Strategic procurement objectives often center around cost reduction, but this isn’t the only consideration.
+By focusing on the wider objectives of the business, companies can use strategic procurement to achieve a diverse range of goals, such as:

-Choosing suppliers that best match the company’s business goals
+- Choosing suppliers that best match the company’s business aims

-As such, strategic procurement can play a role in supporting the strategic goals of the business.
-It can also deliver insights that can be used to inform the vendor management process.
+These diverse capabilities are the main reason that strategic procurement is instrumental in helping businesses reach their strategic goals.
+And it can also deliver insights that can be used to inform the supplier management process.

-Conversely, without a strategic approach to procurement, the company may lack visibility over the company’s purchasing activities, which may in turn hinder negotiations with suppliers.
-The process of sourcing and selecting suppliers may also be overly time-consuming and inefficient without a more strategic approach.
+Conversely, without a strategic approach to procurement, businesses may lack visibility over their purchasing activities, which may in turn hinder negotiations with suppliers.
+The process of sourcing and selecting suppliers may also be overly time-consuming and inefficient without a strategic approach.

 What does strategic procurement include?